DaemonAlchemist/phantom.wittrock.us/README.md

       2. Summarize the act.
       3. Validate and edit the act summary to your liking.

+## Prompt Editing

+The **Prompt Editor** allows you to customize the prompts used by the AI to generate content.
+This feature is crucial for tailoring the AI's output to better fit your story's needs.
+Here's how you can use the Prompt Editor:

+1. Click on the **Settings** icon next to any prompt in the app.
+2. In the modal that appears, you'll see two sections: **System** and **User**.
+3. The **System** section allows you to view and edit the prompt that the AI uses internally.
+4. The **User** section is where you can input your custom instructions or modifications to the prompt.
+5. After making your changes, simply close the modal.
+Your edits will be automatically saved and used for future AI generations.

+This feature empowers you to guide the AI in a direction that aligns with your creative vision, ensuring the generated content is as relevant and engaging as possible.

+**Note:** Almost all prompts require the `json` and an interface template included as part of the prompt.
+Removing or changing these will almost always result in the app breaking.

+## Common Prompt Templates

+PotA also has several prompt templates that can be included in your system and/or user prompts.
+Click on the **Prompt Templates** menu, and then the **Common Templates** menu item.
+You can edit several of the commonly used templates.
+The dialog also shows you what templates are available.
+Include them in your prompts by enclosing the tag id inside double curly braces (ex. `{{story.details.full}}`).

+## Saving and Loading

+Under the **Story** menu, you have options for saving, loading, or clearing your current story.

+Under the **Prompt Templates** menu, you have options for saving and loading your user-defined prompt templates.
+This can be useful if you want to define different styles for different stories and/or provide different prompt strategies for the various models.

+Both stories and prompt templates will be saved as JSON files.

 ## Local Setup

 1. Checkout the code: [https://github.com/daemonalchemist/phantom.wittrock.us/](https://github.com/daemonalchemist/phantom.wittrock.us/)